Generic Name: apomorphine (a poe MOR feen)

 runny nose; or

-itching, bruising, or hardening of your skin where the medicine was injected.
+itching, bruising, or swelling where the medicine was injected.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.